 Alumni Within 2 Years of Graduation

 Graduates from our 9 colleges and schools are eligible to receive complimentary career coaching services through the UCC for the first 2 years after graduation.
 To make an appointment, please email the UCC at ULcareer@louisville.edu and provide your full name, degree, major, and ID number, if remembered.
-A staff member will set up or re-activate your Handshake account and provide instructions for scheduling an appointment through Handshake.
-Please do not request an account through the account request link in Handshake, it will delay getting your account re-activated.
+A staff member will contact you to make an appointment.

 Alumni Beyond 2 Years of Graduation